gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 - Review the section and discuss if you have any questions.

 ### Optional exercise
+- Alternate to using the show_ntc_command, Ansible provides network filters that can turn CLI data into structured data.

-- Exercise 3.4.1 - Use the "parse_cli_textfsm" network filter to print structured data output for the show interface brief command.
+- In optional exercise 34 - Use the "parse_cli_textfsm" network filter to print structured data output for the show interface brief command.
     - The network filters support parsing the output of a CLI command using the TextFSM library.
     - Use of the TextFSM filter requires the TextFSM python package/library {pre-install on the controller}
     - To parse the CLI output with TextFSM use the following filter: "{{ output.stdout[0] | parse_cli_textfsm('path/to/fsm') }}"

-- Exercise 3.4.2 - Create a playbook to extract specific data from the structured output
+    - Create a playbook called op34-ios-parse-cli.yml to complete this exercise

 ### Reference